yellow-footed-honeyguide/uc/Readme.md

 🌋 Universal Compatibility! 🌍

-From Linux to macOS to BSD, uc (Unix Calculator) flexes on any system!
-It's the Swiss Army knife of calculators! 🛠
+From Linux to macOS to BSD, uc (Unix Calculator) flexes on any system! 🛠

 🌋 Actively maintened Open-Source Powerhouse! 💪